 - Allow the BBQ to cool down completely before storing it away.

-- Regularly clean the BBQ after each use to prevent buildup of grease and debris.
+- Regularly clean the barbeque after each use to prevent buildup of grease and debris.
 Use a wire brush to scrub the grates and remove any excess food residue.

 - Check the fuel source and connections regularly to ensure they are functioning properly and not leaking gas (assuming it’s a gas BBQ!)